Quinta da Romeyra, `Morgado de Santa Catherina` Bucelas Arinto

 Vinification

 Grapes were sourced from plots in south-facing vineyards at Quinta da Romeira.
 Harvested manually with total destemming and soft-crushing carried out at low temperatures.
 Following fermentation, cold static decanting took place in stainless steel tanks and casks of French oak.
-The wine was aged for nine months in 225-litre, 500-litre, 1000-litre and 2000-litre French oak casks, which promote the wine's integration with the wood due to lees stirring.
+The wine was aged for nine months in 500-litre and 1200-litre French oak casks, which promote the wine's integration with the wood due to lees stirring.
 After this period, the final blend was made, bottled and aged in the bottle until consumption.

 Tasting Notes & Technical Details

-Bright lemon in colour with green hints.
-On the nose, intense notes of stone fruit, ripe lemon and candied orange peel are married with subtle floral notes and toasty nuances from the oak ageing.
+Light golden in colour with green hints.
+On the nose, intense notes of stone fruit, lemon blossom and candied orange peel are married with subtle floral notes and toasty nuances from the oak ageing.
 The palate is broad and textured, balanced by a refreshing acidity that carries the intense flavours onto a long, supple finish.

 Alcohol (ABV)